Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 For each PR include the `id`, `user` (who opened the PR), `title`, `state`, and when it was created.

+**If you are working in JavaScript** we should be able to call your function like this: `getPullRequests({ owner, repo, startDate, endDate})`.
+Take note of those curly brackets.

 ### Data structure